 - Hotels, hostels, and apartments in this area:

 Directions and Parking

-After our most recent visit to Ralli Museum, we visited the birds mosaic.
+We visited the birds mosaic after our most recent visit to Ralli Museum.
 We parked on Rothschild Street and started walking on the trail.

 As you can see from the sign, starting a fire and preparing barbeque in the park is forbidden.

 After several minutes, we reached the top of the hill and saw the mosaic there.

 The Birds Mosaic is situated in the center of a large mansion built at the end of the Byzantine period (end of the 6th century – beginning of the 7th century AD) and stands on top of a sandhill outside the Caesarea walls.
 Part of the mansion was excavated in 1955, it was then covered and re-exposed in 2004-2005.
 The mansion, likely owned by a reputable family, was built over nearly 1 acre.
 The complex included mosaic-paved rooms, porticos, and patios, around a central courtyard (approximately 14.5×16 m).
 The frame of the mosaic pavement of the central courtyard portrays animals and fruit trees.
 And surrounds 120 medallions arranged in 12 parallel rows, each displaying a regular sequence of 10 different birds.
 In each row, the sequence begins with the second image (from the north) of the row below.
 This way, every diagonal in the pattern from southeast to the northwest is decorated with the same bird’s image.